Sightseeing Canggu, all you need to know

 At some point, it is time to hit the spa.
 Or why not, go every day while you can!
 Bali is a spa island.
 A place to get pampered from top to toe and it won’t cost you a fortune.

-From healing massages and flower baths to rejuvenating facials, great professional pedicures and the best hair cut you’ve ever had.
+From healing massages and flower baths to rejuvenating facials, great professional pedicures and the best haircut you’ve ever had.
 You’ll find it all in Canggu.
 There are lots of local spas where you can get a massage for only a couple of dollars and there are also amazing luxury spas with beautiful treatment rooms and professionally-trained spa therapists offering great spa packages to get you pampered.
-Glo Day Spa is one of the best places to get a hair cut.
+Glo Day Spa is one of the best places to get a haircut.
 At Goldust Beauty Lounge you can get an amazing 24K gold facial and AMO Spa even has a sauna.
-We also love the New Zealand-owned Spring Spa along Jalan Batu Bolong and the fabulous spa packages at Therapy.
+We also love the New Zealand-owned Spring Spa along Jalan Batu Bolong and the fabulous spa packages at Therapy. or why not get the best massage in the whole of Canggu at JAMU Balinese Massage.
 For an unforgettable experience where you’ll wish time stood still for a little while, hit the spa in Canggu.

 Next time you’re staying in luxury accommodation in Canggu you’ll be equipped with everything you need to know to waltz out of your door and make the most of your stay in this breezy seaside corner of Bali.